 Marking Beds with Tractor Tires

-If the primary tillage process results in desirable soil loft, such as when using a Spader, an alternative approach to shaping beds can be employed.
-By simply maneuvering the tractor in straight rows along the field, beds can be effortlessly formed.
+If the primary tillage process creates desirable soil loft, such as when using a Spader, you can use an alternative approach to shape beds.
+By simply maneuvering the tractor in straight rows along the field, you can effortlessly form beds.
 The tire tracks become the aisles.
 This particular method eliminates the need for an additional tillage step.
 Not only does this benefit the overall soil health, but it also reduces equipment wear and tear.